19hours/sg-statutes/Acts/Legal Profession Act.md

 [8/2011 wef 03/05/2011]

+[Act 3 of 2012 wef 01/06/2012]

-(3) For the avoidance of doubt, the approval of the Attorney-General under this section shall lapse if the registration of the foreign lawyer under section 130I or 130K is cancelled, suspended or otherwise lapses.
+(3) For the avoidance of doubt, the approval of the Attorney-General under subsection (1) shall lapse if the registration of the foreign lawyer under section 130I or 130K is cancelled, suspended or otherwise lapses.

 [8/2011 wef 03/05/2011]

 [19/2008]

+[Act 3 of 2012 wef 01/06/2012]

 (4) With effect from the date of commencement of section 27 of the Legal Profession (Amendment) Act 2011 —